 Company culture is important because it impacts your organization.
 It can inspire employees to reach new levels of success, or it can dissuade them from trying.
-It can create a sense of community amongst employees, or it can alienate them.
+It can create a sense of community among employees, or it can alienate them.

 Our wellness programs support culture and care; however, we don’t create or build cultures, we support and influence.
 Wellness isn’t one-size-fits-all, and companies have culture long before we arrive.
 We incorporate wellness into existing cultures to reduce health risks—while also bringing the fun.